Greek Cuisine: 34 Traditional Greek Foods To Try

 The traditional recipe calls for a mixture of finely chopped walnuts and pistachios.
 The dough is layered in sheets with the nut filling between them before being cut into diamond shapes and baked until golden brown.
 The key is finishing this delicious dessert with a high-quality honey.

-Baklava may be considered the tastiest way to satisfy a sweet tooth in Greece, but I’m happy we can find it here at local restaurants in North America too.
+Baklava may be considered the tastiest way to satisfy a sweet tooth in Greece, but I’m happy we can find this delicious vestige of Byzantine cuisine at local restaurants in North America too.

 The popular Greek dessert, Baklava